magnusfagerlund/lip/readme.md

 The first time you install a package, all necessary VBA-modules will automatically be installed.

 ###Install a package
 To install a package, simply type your command in the Immediate-window of the VBA.
-There are four different installation methods:
+There are three different installation methods:

-`lip.InstallPackage("Packagename")`
+`lip.Install("Packagename")`
 Standard installation of package.
-If you want to use another package store, provide the path to your store as a second argument.

-`lip.InstallApp("Appname")`
-Installation of a Bootstrap App.
-If you want to use another app store, provide the path to your store as a second argument.
+Searches for the package on the stores configured in your `packages.json`-file in the actionpad-folder.

 `lip.InstallFromZip("SearchPathToZipFile")`
-Install a package from a zip-file, provide the searchpath as an argument.
+Install a package from a zip-file, provide the searchpath as an argument (including the filename).

 `lip.InstallFromPackageFile`
-All installed packages are kept tracked of inside the `package.json`-file in the ActionPad folder.
+All installed packages are kept tracked of inside the `packages.json`-file in the ActionPad folder.
 If you transfer this file to a new LIME Pro database you can use this file to conduct a brand new install by typing the command above.

 ###Update a package
 If a package already exist and should be updated or reinstalled you must explicitly use the update command

-`lip.UpgradePackage("ExamplePackage")` or `lip.UpgradeApp("AppName")` for apps
+`lip.UpgradePackage("ExamplePackage")`

 ###Remove a package
 __Not yet implemented!__